-When you want to start reading comics from Batman, there’s so much material that you might not know where to start with.
+When you want to start reading comics from Batman, there’s so much material that you might not know which are the best, nor where to start with.

 Maybe due to the fact that it’s one of the most human superheroes around, maybe because of it’s great gallery of villains, or even to the more than 80 years that it’s been around us.
 When it comes to producing good comic stories, the Dark Knight is one of the characters that gave us some of the best stories of the industry.
 Period.
 Without discussion.
 It’s very difficult to find 10 real good stories for most comic characters, but when we talk about the best Batman stories to start reading comics we’re here choosing 27 and we might be leaving many good stories out.

 As we always try to do at Good Comics to Read, we try to make your money and shelf space worth the books you buy.
 You might be sure that any of these recommended books you read will be a enjoyable piece of modern culture.

 Let’s take a look at our list and see if you missed any of these books.
 You can be sure that due to the number of good stories produced, even if you’re a newcomer to comics or a seasoned Batman fan you might have missed some of these and find a golden nugget in the list.

 As with any list you find around the web, it’s based on personal preferences and also on what we could read.
 Hey, we’re human beings with limited time after all, and there are so many good Batman stories.
 If you think one of your favorites is not on the list, we’d love you to leave a comment with your own recommendation.

 Also, we’re trying to point you to stories you might easily find collected in one or a couple of books (maybe with one or two exceptions) and always Batman centered books.
 That’s why titles such as Gotham Central, by Brubaker, Rucka and Lark, is not included in this list, even when it’s a great piece of work.